Table of Contents

 - The apoplastic pathway: It provides the movement of water through the cell wall and other intercellular spaces.
-The apoplast, which is also called as cell wall is present on the outer side of the cell.
+The apoplast, which is also called a cell wall is present on the outer side of the cell.

-Transportation in plants
+Transportation in Plants

 Xylem: It is involved in transporting water and other low-molecular-weight solutes from the roots to the upper surface of the plants.